chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

 which is just the ability to send messages to multiple users.
 This could be all your users, or a particular segment.

-This features is undoubtedly valuable to marketers.
+This feature is undoubtedly valuable to marketers.
 It is worth bearing in mind, however, that other tools also have this feature.
 For example, [Chatfuel](/reviews/chatfuel.html) has a similar feature they call